methylDragon/coding-notes/Java/01 Java - Introduction (WIP).md

 Java can be interpreted, or compiled.
 When you actually build your code, your source code gets initially compiled to an intermediary bytecode form.
 Following which, this bytecode is loaded and then executed by the Java Virtual Machine (JVM.)

-The JVM decides when to compile segments of frequently run code **at runtime**, automatically, which speeds up execution of that section.
+The JVM decides when to compile segments of frequently-run code **at runtime**, automatically, which speeds up execution of that section.
 This is known as [Just-In-Time compilation (JIT)](https://www.reddit.com/r/explainlikeimfive/comments/580znf/eli5_what_does_just_in_time_compiling_mean_and/).
 This is because compiling stuff before runtime will take time, while interpreting code slows down execution speed because the instructions have to be interpreted.

 It is because of this fact, that Java can be **faster or slower than programming languages like Python**.
 (The default implementation of Python, which is interpreted, that is.)